-Cervical cancer occurs in the cells of the cervix—the lower, narrow part of the uterus that connects to the vagina.
+Cervical cancer is a type of cancer that develops in the cells of the cervix—the lower, narrow cylinder of the uterus that opens into the vagina.

-The Prevention Advantage: Cervical cancer is one of the most preventable and treatable forms of cancer, as long as it is caught early.
-This is because we know exactly what causes almost all cases: the Human Papillomavirus (HPV).
+The Prevention Advantage: Cervical cancer is one of the most preventable and highly treatable forms of cancer, provided it is detected early.
+This is because we have identified the primary cause of nearly all cases: persistent infection with high-risk strains of the Human Papillomavirus (HPV).

 Myth: "Only people with many sexual partners get HPV."

-Fact: HPV is so common that nearly all sexually active men and women will get at least one type of HPV at some point in their lives.
-In most people, the immune system clears the virus on its own.
-Cervical cancer only happens when certain high-risk strains of the virus survive for years, slowly mutating the cervical cells.
+Fact: HPV is so incredibly common that nearly all sexually active individuals will contract at least one type of HPV at some point in their lives.
+In most people, the immune system successfully clears the virus within two years.
+Cervical cancer only occurs when high-risk strains of the virus survive for decades, slowly and silently mutating the cervical cells into a precancerous state.

 Signs & Symptoms

-In its earliest stages, when it is most treatable, cervical cancer usually produces no symptoms at all.
-This is why regular screening is vital.
-As the cancer grows deeper into the cervix or spreads, symptoms may include:
+In its earliest, most treatable stages, cervical cancer usually produces no physical symptoms at all.
+This makes regular clinical screening a vital necessity.
+As the cancer grows or spreads to nearby tissues, symptoms may include:

-- Abnormal Bleeding: Bleeding after sexual intercourse, bleeding between your regular periods, or any vaginal bleeding after menopause.
+- Abnormal Vaginal Bleeding: Bleeding after sexual intercourse, bleeding between regular periods, heavier-than-usual periods, or any vaginal bleeding after menopause.

-- Unusual Discharge: A watery, bloody vaginal discharge that may be heavy and have a foul odor.
+- Unusual Discharge: A persistent, watery, or bloody vaginal discharge that may be heavy and have a distinct foul odor.

-- Pelvic Pain: Pain during sexual intercourse or unexplained, persistent pelvic aching.
+- Pelvic Pain: Unexplained pain during sexual intercourse or persistent, deep pelvic aching.

-If you experience severe pain in your lower back or pelvis that radiates down your legs, accompanied by swelling in one leg or difficulty urinating, seek immediate medical attention.
-These can be signs that the cancer has grown into surrounding nerves and tissues.
+Seek medical attention if you experience severe, persistent pain in your lower back or pelvis that radiates down the legs, accompanied by swelling in one leg, difficulty urinating, or unintended weight loss.
+These can indicate that the cancer has spread beyond the cervix.

 Screening & Prevention: The Ultimate Defense

-Because cervical cancer develops incredibly slowly from pre-cancerous cells, screening tests can stop the disease before it even begins.
+Because cervical cancer takes years to develop from precancerous cells, standard screening tests can literally stop the disease before it begins.

 | The Tool | How it Works |